SimpleServer/ShopTool/README.md

 * `dest` path to the file the generated code should be saved to
 * `file n` a correct shop file

-The switch `-s` is optional.
-If given, ShopTool will output the static code which is shared by all shops and does not need to change when you generate subsequent shops.
+The switch `-s` is optional, it adds the code of `static.xml` to the output.
-You will need use that flag just the first time you use ShopTool to get that static event code.
+If the setup is already done it shouldn´t be used.
-It contains all the generic shop logic and two new player commands - ``/balance`` and ``/buy``.
+It can be used when generating shops for the first time to do setup and shops in one step.

 ###Use generated event code with SimpleServer
 The generated code must be copied into the `<config>` section of your SimpleServer `config.xml`.